Health policy in alberta

 Health services in Alberta are delivered by Alberta Health Services.
 Some public health services may also be provided by private health care clinics, for example, dentists’ offices.

-The Alberta Health Services Board was re-introduced on October 23, 2015 with Linda Hughes appointed as the Board Chair.
+The Alberta Health Services Board was re-introduced on October 23, 2015 and the current Board Chair, is David Weyant, QC.
 The Board is responsible for the governance of Alberta Health Services working in partnership with Alberta Health to ensure all Albertans have access to high quality health services across the province.
 The Board is accountable to the Minister of Health.

 Other Resources